What is Raynaud phenomenon?

-- Raynaud phenomenon, although harmless in the more common primary form, can be an uncomfortable condition and there are various treatments available that may help you.
+- Raynaud phenomenon, although harmless in the more common primary form, can be an uncomfortable and treatment may reduce symptoms

-- If you smoke, you should stop.
-Nicotine can further impair your circulation by constricting your blood vessels and by making the blood flow in peripheral areas like the fingers more sluggish.
+- Smoking cessation.
+Nicotine impairs the circulation by constricting the blood vessels and by making the blood flow in peripheral areas like the fingers sluggish for several hours.

-- Ensure that your home is as well insulated and well heated as possible.
+- Ensure that your home is well insulated and kept warm all year round.

 - Try to avoid activities that you know from experience are likely to trigger an attack.